 Once you've shaped your gyoza, you can store them in the freezer for about 1 month.

 There are two ways to do this.
 First, you can place them in layers in an airtight, freezer-safe container and sprinkle them with flour or starch to prevent them from sticking together.
 I also put a sheet of baking paper between each layer, this is also to stop them to sticking together.

-The other option is to arrange them on a tray and freeze them.
+The other option is to arrange them on a tray spaced apart and freeze them.
 Once fully frozen, transfer to a ziplock bag to save freezer space.

 Whichever way you choose, it's always important to arrange the dumplings so that they do not overlap.

 Freezing wrapped gyoza is very convenient and you can cook small batches for a quick and easy meal or side!
 You don't need to defrost them, just steam them in the pan for a few extra minutes.

 If you have leftover gyoza after cooking, you can divide them into portions, wrap them in plastic wrap and place in an airtight container before freezing.

 However, I should mention that the flavour will deteriorate when you freeze the dumplings after being cooked, so it is best to freeze them before cooking ideally.